bradcar/macos_wifi_rssi_noise_snr_finder/README.md

 # MacOS Wifi - RSSI, Noise, SNR
 ## Accesses MacOS Wifi Paramters

 MacOS-only Wifi Monitoring of RSSI, Noise, and SNR on en0.
-Currently it just loops to shows ouput values.
+Currently, it just loops to shows ouput values.
+Also prints out the name of the en0 Wifi network it is monitoring.
+However, Python must be enabled in System Settings > Privacy & Security> Location Services.

 TODO: Create Wifi locator using Yagi-Uda Antenna using RSSI, Noise, and SNR
 1) Hook Yagi-Uda directional antenna to Alfa external antenna